Slow-roll inflation and growth of perturbations in Kaniadakis modification of Friedmann cosmology: Slow-roll inflation in Kaniadakis modification of Friedmann cosmology

-The behavior of $r$ and $n_s$ in Eqs.~\eqref{rbis} and~\eqref{nsbis} is plotted in Fig.~\ref{Fig1} and~\ref{Fig2}, respectively, versus the (rescaled) Kaniadakis parameter Following the standard literature~\cite{Carrol,N1,N2,Lamb1,Lamb2}, we have fixed the number of e-folds to be $N\gtrsim60$.
-From Fig.~\ref{Fig1} we see that the $\kappa$-corrected tensor-to-scalar ratio is observationally consistent as far as $\kappa\lesssim6\times10^{-13}$.
-Moreover, with this constraint we also fit the prediction of the scalar spectral index within the margin of the experimental error, as shown in Fig.~\ref{Fig2}.
+{The behavior of $r_\kappa$ in Eq.~\eqref{rbis} is plotted versus the (rescaled) Kaniadakis parameter in Fig.~\ref{Fig1}.
+We see that the $\kappa$-corrected tensor-to-scalar ratio is observationally consistent as far as $\kappa\lesssim6.1\times10^{-12}$.
+Moreover, this constraint is in agreement with the prediction of the scalar spectral index too.
+Indeed, by requiring that $n_{s_\kappa}$ in Eq.~\eqref{nsbis} be equal to the experimental value~\eqref{nsb}, we find $\kappa\simeq5.8\times10^{-12}$, which is consistent with the above limitation. }